What Are Music Hashtags and Why Do They Matter?

 How many hashtags should musicians use per post?

 It depends on the platform.
-Use 8 to 15 on Instagram, 5 to 8 on TikTok, 3 to 5 on YouTube Shorts, and 1 to 3 on X. More is not always better.
-Focus on relevance over volume.
+Use 8 to 15 on Instagram, 5 to 8 on TikTok, 3 to 5 on YouTube Shorts, and 1 to 3 on X. Focus on relevance over volume.
+Fewer well-chosen tags outperform a wall of random ones.

 Do hashtags still work on Instagram in 2026?

 Yes.
 Instagram uses hashtags to categorize content for the Explore page and Search results.
 The key change: Instagram now penalizes accounts that reuse the same tag block on every post.
-Rotate your sets and mix broad and niche tags.
+Rotate your sets and mix broad and niche tags for the best results.

 What are the best TikTok hashtags for musicians?